Who is FCSA and who do we serve?

 The Human Resources Department ensures all employment policies and practices are fair and equitable and in compliance with regulatory agencies.
 The Human Resources Department also oversees FCSA's employee health plan, ensures staff training interests and needs are provided for, disseminates employee information, and collects affirmative action data.

 FCSA's Training Department is dedicated to providing quality training for all employees and foster parents licensed through FCSA.
-Trainings provided include: new-hire orientation, CPR/First Aid, Managing Aggressive Behavior (MAB), cultural competency as well as a vast array of topic areas applicable to employees and families working with children and youth that are in need of behavioral health or mental health services.
+Trainings provided include: new-hire orientation, CPR/First Aid, Tact II, cultural competency as well as a vast array of topic areas applicable to employees and families working with children and youth that are in need of behavioral health or mental health services.

 Allison Benjamin, Chief Fiscal Officer